Power series proofs for local stabilities of K\"ahler and balanced structures with mild $\partial\bar\partial$-lemma: Introduction

 \section{Introduction}

-The local stability of some special complex structure is an interesting topic in deformation theory of complex structures and the power series method, initiated by Kodaira-Nirenberg-Spencer and Kuranishi, plays a prominent role there.
-One main goal of this paper is to present a power series proof for the classical Kodaira-Spencer's local stability of K\"ahler structures, which is a problem at latest dated back to \cite[Remark 1 on Page 180]{MK}: "A good problem would be to find an elementary proof (for example, using power series methods)". \begin{theorem}[{\cite[Theorem 15]{KS}}] Let $\pi: \mathcal{X} \rightarrow B$ be a differentiable family of compact complex manifolds.
+The local stability of some special complex structure is an interesting topic in deformation theory of complex structures and the power series method, initiated by Kodaira--Nirenberg--Spencer and Kuranishi, plays a prominent role there.
+One main goal of this paper is to present a power series proof for the classical Kodaira--Spencer's local stability of K\"ahler structures, which is a problem at latest dated back to \cite[Remark 1 on Page 180]{MK}: \lq\lq A good problem would be to find an elementary proof (for example, using power series methods).
+Our proof uses nontrivial results from partial differential equations." \begin{theorem}[{\cite[Theorem 15]{KS}}] Let $\pi: \mathcal{X} \rightarrow B$ be a differentiable family of compact complex manifolds.
 If a fiber $X_0:= \pi^{-1}(t_0)$ admits a K\"ahler metric, then, for a sufficiently small neighborhood $U$ of $t_0$ on $B$, the fiber $X_t:=\pi^{-1}(t)$ over any point $t\in U$ still admits a K\"ahler metric, which depends smoothly on $t$ and coincides for $t=t_0$ with the given K\"ahler metric on $X_0$. \end{theorem}

-The other goal is to prove a new local stability theorem of balanced structures when the reference fiber satisfies the $(n-1,n)$-th mild $\p\db$-lemma, a new-type $\p\db$-lemma, using the power series method developed above, and also one of $p$-K\"{a}hler structures with the deformation invariance of $(p,p)$-Bott-Chern numbers by two different proofs.
+The other goal is to prove a new local stability theorem of balanced structures when the reference fiber satisfies the $(n-1,n)$-th mild $\p\db$-lemma, a new-type $\p\db$-lemma, using the power series method developed above, and also one of $p$-K\"{a}hler structures with the deformation invariance of $(p,p)$-Bott--Chern numbers by two different proofs.
+Recall that a \emph{balanced metric} $\omega$ on an $n$-dimensional complex manifold is a real positive $(1,1)$-form satisfying $d(\omega^{n-1})=0,$ and a complex manifold is called \emph{balanced} if there exists such a metric on it.

 This paper is a sequel to \cite{lry,RZ15}, whose notions are adopted here.
 All manifolds in this paper are assumed to be compact complex $n$-dimensional manifolds.
 The symbol $A^{p,q}(X,E)$ stands for the space of the holomorphic vector bundle $E$-valued $(p,q)$-forms on a complex manifold $X$.
 A \emph{Beltrami differential} on $X$, generally denoted by $\phi$, is an element in $A^{0,1}(X, T^{1,0}_X)$, where $T^{1,0}_X$ denotes the holomorphic tangent bundle of $X$.
 Then $\iota_\phi$ or $\phi\lrcorner$ denotes the contraction operator with respect to $\phi\in A^{0,1}(X,T^{1,0}_X)$ or other analogous vector-valued complex differential forms alternatively if there is no confusion.
 We also follow the convention